liferay/liferay-blade-samples/README.md

 These templates can be copied freely and contributions are welcome.

-* `/sample-maven-osgiapi` - A maven project which uses the raw OSGI APIs for registering a portlet service.
+* `/sample-maven-osgiapi` - A maven project which uses the raw OSGI APIs for registering a portlet.